How to Hire an Administrative Assistant in 5 Steps

 - Ability to maintain confidential information

-2. Determine Salary
+2. Decide Salary

 You also need to include certain keywords in your description.
 Using the following will help your ad show up in more search results, giving you access to more qualified candidates: